chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 - The default prototype object is the prototype of all objects created using object literal syntax `{}` or `{a:2}`

-- The default prototype is the prototype object of the `Object` constructor
+- The default prototype is the prototype object of the `Object` constructor.

   - For now, know that `Object.prototype`  provides the default prototype object.
   - That means the default prototype is the object referenced by `.prototype` property of the `Object` constructor.